-Short-term borrowed funds consist of advances from the Federal Home Loan Bank of Boston (FHLBB) and securities sold under agreements to repurchase (repurchase agreements) that have original maturities of less than one year.
+Short-term borrowed funds consist of advances from the Federal Home Loan Bank of Boston (FHLB) and securities sold under agreements to repurchase (repurchase agreements) that have original maturities of less than one year.
 Typically, customer repurchase agreements have maturities of 30 days or less and are collateralized by mortgage-backed securities and U.S. Government obligations.
-Long-term borrowed funds represent long-term advances from the FHLBB.
+Long-term borrowed funds represent long-term advances from the FHLB.

-The FHLBB advances were collateralized by all of the Company's FHLBB stock, a pledge of certain eligible outstanding loans, and all funds placed in deposit accounts at the FHLBB.
+The FHLB advances were collateralized by all of the Company's FHLB stock, a pledge of certain eligible outstanding loans, and all funds placed in deposit accounts at the FHLB.

 The Federal Discount Window advances were taken down through the Bank Term Funding Program, which ceased extending new loans on March 11, 2024.
-The advances are collateralized by U.S. Treasuries, U.S. agency securities, and U.S. agency mortgage-backed securities.
+The advances were collateralized by U.S. Treasury securities, U.S. agency securities, and U.S. agency mortgage-backed securities.
+As of March 31, 2025 the advances were fully paid off.